MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 ms.custom: devx-track-azurecli
 ms.date: 02/08/2024
 ms.topic: how-to
-description: "Create and manage extension instances on Azure Arc-enabled Kubernetes clusters."
+description: "Learn how to create and manage extension instances on Azure Arc-enabled Kubernetes clusters."
 ---

 # Deploy and manage Azure Arc-enabled Kubernetes cluster extensions

-You can create extension instances in an Arc-enabled Kubernetes cluster, setting required and optional parameters including options related to updates and configurations.
+You can create extension instances in an Azure Arc-enabled Kubernetes cluster, setting required and optional parameters including options related to updates and configurations.
 You can also view, list, update, and delete extension instances.

-Before you begin, read the [conceptual overview of Arc-enabled Kubernetes cluster extensions](conceptual-extensions.md) and review the [list of currently available extensions](extensions-release.md).
+Before you begin, read the [overview of Arc-enabled Kubernetes cluster extensions](conceptual-extensions.md) and review the [list of currently available extensions](extensions-release.md).

 ## Prerequisites

-* The latest version of [Azure CLI](/cli/azure/install-azure-cli).
+* The latest version of the [Azure CLI](/cli/azure/install-azure-cli).
 * The latest versions of the `connectedk8s` and `k8s-extension` Azure CLI extensions.
-Install these extensions by running the following commands:
+To install these extensions, run the following commands:

     ```azurecli
     az extension add --name connectedk8s
     az extension add --name k8s-extension
     ```

-    If the `connectedk8s` and `k8s-extension` extensions are already installed, make sure they're updated to the latest version using the following commands:
+    If the `connectedk8s` and `k8s-extension` extensions are already installed, make sure they're updated to the latest version by using these commands:

     ```azurecli
     az extension update --name connectedk8s